dotnet/AspNetCore.Docs/aspnet/mvc/overview.rst

       Please <a asp-controller="Account" asp-action="Login">Click here to Log in</a>.
   </p>

-Or you can use the ``EnvironmentTagHelper`` to include different scripts in your views (for example, raw or minified) based on the runtime environment, such as Development, Staring, or Production:
+The ``EnvironmentTagHelper`` can be used to include different scripts in your views (for example, raw or minified) based on the runtime environment, such as Development, Staring, or Production:

 .. code-block:: html
   :emphasize-lines: 1,3-4,9